smaf4dec/Decho/README.md

-# smaf4dec
+# Revrb

-## Social Media App for Defeating Echochambers
+## smaf4dec: Social Media App for Defeating Echochambers

 This project is created with the intention of bursting echochambers and facilitating substantiated social media interactions.
 The idea was generated at NYC Coder's "Hack for #BlackLivesMatter" hackathon on June 11th-14th of 2020, with the repo being named smaf4dec (Social Media App for Defeating Echo Chambers) and the MVP being named De-Echo.
 The hackathon team that created the MVP included Calvin Goah, Reese Bowman, Arianna Choza, Donovan Richardson, and our tech shadow, Sanket Patnaik.
 We also had excellent guidance from our hackathon PM, Omar Jameer, and our hackathon designer, Marisa Ruiz Asari.
 Since then, the project has undergone some major conceptual, visionary, and branding changes geared towards becoming a viable product called Revrb.
 We're currently exploring ways to turn this into an open source project powered by the GitHub community.